Md-Rashel-Shorker/Calculator/README.md

 # Calculator
-This is s simple calculator Which is developed by HTML,CSS and JAVASCRIPT
+This is a simple calculator That is developed by HTML, CSS, and JAVASCRIPT